ramuit44/react-redux-ducks-structure-generator/README.md

 This generator works for vertically integrated React and Redux projects.
 The sub-generator will create modules/features for you with a smaller version of the ducks structure.
-Each module is self-contained, although there may be a base that is `common` to everything else.
+Each module is self-contained.
 ## Installation

 ### Yeoman